Jelly-RDF/jelly-protobuf/test/rdf/from_jelly/triples_rdf_1_1/README.md

 - `pos_005` – single frame (delimited), a few basic triples.
 Prefix table disabled, name table size 16 and updated to re-use name ids.
 - `pos_006` – single frame (delimited), a few basic triples (same content as `pos_005`).
 Prefix table disabled.
 Stream options are repeated 3 times in the stream (no differences)
 - `pos_007` - single frame (delimited) with repeated terms, including multiple subsequent usages of the same term.
 Prefix table disabled.
 - `pos_008` - multiple frames, repeated terms (whole triple) occur as the first row in the second frame.
 Prefix table disabled.
 NOTE: multiple frames tests assume reading frames strictly in order.
-Each frame has a separte .nt file to compare to.
+Each frame has a separate .nt file to compare to.
 - `pos_009` - multiple frames, datatypes and names defined in one frame and referenced in the subsequent frames, also requiring name table updates across frames.
 Prefix table disabled.

 ## Negative cases